 Since the start of the campaign, the original 26 Democratic candidates have spent over $1.2 billion.

-Heading into Super Tuesday on March 3, the field has narrowed to six individuals.
-The current spending by the remaining contenders (plus Tom Steyer, Pete Buttigieg and Amy Klobuchar, who have dropped out after South Carolina), in order of money spent, stands at:
+Heading into Super Tuesday on March 3, the field has narrowed to seven individuals.
+The current spending by the remaining contenders (plus Tom Steyer and Pete Buttigieg, who both dropped out after South Carolina), in order of money spent, stands at:

 Money spent by campaigns primarily goes to staff and advertising, with $969 million already spent on ads as they are the most effective way for candidates to get their message out.
 However, this does not always result in polling leads or wins.
 The top two spenders, Bloomberg and Steyer, have not won a single delegate to the Democratic National Convention, and after a distant third place finish in South Carolina, Tom Steyer ended his campaign.